Vinilificio/Vinilificio.github.io/_pages/vinyl-press.md

   id: info
 - titolo: Gallery
   id: gallery
-- titolo: Specifiche
+- titolo: Specifications
-  id: specifiche
+  id: specifications
-- titolo: Cover e Packaging
+- titolo: Cover and Packaging
   id: cover-e-packaging
-- titolo: Preventivo
+- titolo: Quotation
-  id: preventivo
+  id: quotation
-- titolo: Ordina
+- titolo: Order
-  id: ordina
+  id: order
 lang: en
 ref: vinyl-press
 ---

-# La stampa dei tuoi vinili a partire da 100 copie EN EN EN
+# La stampa dei tuoi vinili a partire da 100 copie

 ### Info

-Vinilificio è concessionario esclusivo per l'Italia di RAND MUZIK, azienda leader nella stampa di vinili.
-Grazie alla partnership decennale con RAND MUZIK, Vinilificio offre servizi e prodototti di qualità nella produzione di dischi in vinile.
-Stampiamo i tuoi vinili a partire da
+Vinilificio is the authorized dealer of Rand Muzik, leading company in vinyl pressing.
+Thanks to the ten-year partnership with RAND MUZIK, Vinilificio offers quality services and products in the production of vinyl records.
+We press your vinyls starting from

-* da 100 copie nei formati 7" e 12" 140 gr.
+* from 100 copies formats 7" and 12" 140 gr.
-* da 300 copie nei formati 10" e 12" 180 gr.
+* from 300 copies formats 10" and 12" 180 gr.

-Stampiamo vinili neri, colorati e marmorizzati nei formati 7" (foro standard e grande) 10" e 12" 140 gr. e 180 g., oltre alla stampa di copertine, centrini, adesivi, inserti e downlad card.

-Stampiamo copertine buste, inserti, centrini, sticker adesivi, in tutti i formati, in bianco e nero, a colori o con colori speciali (Pantone, UV, metallici...).
+We provide black, colored and marbled vinyl records in 7" (standard and big hole), 10" and 12" 140 gr. and 180 g., in addition to printing covers, labels, stickers, inserts and downlad cards.

+We print cover, sleeves, inlay, labels, stickers all sizes, b/w, full color or special color and varnishing (Pantone, UV, metallici...).

 Abbiamo a cuore la qualità dei tuoi vinili.
 Per questo grazie al Quality Department controlliamo la qualità della lavorazione ad ogni passaggio produttivo.

-Vinilificio ti guida e consiglia verso la migliore scelta: costo per copia, rapporto qualità/volume/durata, stampe... .
-La decennale esperienza nella produzione di vinili fa di Vinilificio il migliore partner per la tua produzione.
+We care about the quality of your vinyl.
+This is why, thanks to the Quality Department, we control the quality of processing at each production step.

+Vinilificio will guide you and advise you on the best choice: cost per copy, quality / volume / duration ratio, prints ....
+Over ten years experience in the production of vinyl makes Vinilificio the best partner for your productions.

 ### Gallery
 <div class="slideshow">